jadpole/jadpole.github.io/_posts/2015-07-28-typechecked-matrix.md

 }
 ```

-As we will see soon enough that, once the Rust compiler learns about value
+As we will see soon enough, once the Rust compiler understands value parameters,
-parameters, everything will be _much_ better.
-For the moment, however, it will
-do the job.
+everything will be _much_ better.
+For the moment, however, it will do the job.

 ## Type-checked matrix dimensions

 Now that this is out of the way, we can actually create the `Matrix` type.
 For
-now, I chose to keep it simple by defining it over the real field (`f64`) only:
+the sake of this demo, I chose to keep it simple by defining it over the real
+field (`f64`) only:

 ```rust
 #[derive(Copy, PartialEq)]